aws-samples/amazon-eks-security-immersion-day/content/5-detective-controls/guardDuty-protection-for-eks/test-incident-notification/index.en.md

 #### [`Execution:Kubernetes/ExecInKubeSystemPod`](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_finding-types-kubernetes.html#execution-kubernetes-execinkubesystempod)

-This time will generate a new finding related to a command being executed inside a pod within the kube-system namespace.
+This time we will generate a new finding related to a command being executed inside a pod within the kube-system namespace.
 More information about this [here](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_finding-types-kubernetes.html#execution-kubernetes-execinkubesystempod).

 Run the below commands to generate this finding.
 Note, the exact pod name varies in the second command.
 Use the pod name you see for the aws-node pod as displayed in the output of the first command.